kby-ai/FaceLivenessDetection-Docker/README.md

 ## How to run

 ### 1. System Requirements
-  - CPU: 4 cores or more
+  - CPU: 4 cores or more (Recommended: 8 cores)
-  - RAM: 4 GB or more
+  - RAM: 4 GB or more (Recommended: 8 GB)
-  - HDD: 4 GB or more
+  - HDD: 4 GB or more (Recommended: 8 GB)
   - OS: Ubuntu 20.04 or later
   - Dependency: OpenVINO™ Runtime (Version: 2022.3)